 There is a great deal of uncertainty regarding revenues and expenses, particularly the pandemic's impact on state and local funding and how quickly and the degree to which services can be fully restored.
-The FY2021 budget proposal is likely to change before a recommended budget is presented to the Board for adoption.
+The FY2021 budget will likely need to be amended after adoption to adapt to changing needs and circumstances.
 The following revenues and expenses are expected to change:

-- Fare revenue and contract revenue will vary based upon ridership and service restoration. - Property tax collections could be higher or lower than anticipated. - State operating and capital contributions will depend upon the state's budget adoption, which isn't likely to occur before early September. - Federal formula amounts depend upon the federal government's budget adoption, which often occurs well after the start of the new fiscal year. - Staffing costs will grow if service restoration is able to take place more quickly than anticipated due to community needs or earlier pandemic recovery. - Purchased transportation costs could decline if AirRide and D2A2 are unable to relaunch, or increase if a new contract for paratransit service can be awarded earlier than anticipated. - CARES Act funds will cover deficits from revenue losses for FY2021.
+- Fare revenue and contract revenue will vary based upon ridership and service restoration. - Property tax collections could be higher or lower than anticipated. - State operating and capital contributions will depend upon the state's budget adoption, which isn't likely to occur before budget adoption. - Federal formula amounts depend upon the federal government's budget adoption, which often occurs well after the start of the new fiscal year. - Staffing costs will grow if service restoration is able to take place more quickly than anticipated due to community needs or earlier pandemic recovery. - Purchased transportation costs could decline if AirRide and D2A2 are unable to relaunch, or increase if a new contract for paratransit service can be awarded earlier than anticipated. - CARES Act funds will cover deficits from revenue losses and yet-unanticipated pandemic-related costs for FY2021.

-Draft budgets will represent the staff's best attempts to make financial projections using the economic inputs available from industry, local, state, and federal leaders.
+This recommended budget represents the staff's best attempts to make financial projections using the economic inputs available from industry, local, state, and federal leaders.
 It is likely that budget amendments may be necessary to adapt to changes after the new fiscal year begins.
 State law allows budgets to be amended, offering adequate flexibility to accommodate changing budgetary needs as the year progresses.
 Any staff recommendation to amend the adopted budget would be presented to the Board for consideration, as it is the Board's responsibility to adopt or amend budgets (Policy 3.2.7).

-2021 Operating Budget (with Prior Year Comparisons)
+2021 Operating Budget Detail (with Prior Year Comparisons)